nrocco/pasterd/README.md

 pasterd
 =======

-A shameless clone of sprung minus the google-app-engine for use in private networks.
+A shameless clone of sprunge minus the google-app-engine for use in private networks.
 Handy for work if you need to share code or configuration snippets with collegues.